When you need help with your payroll, should you hire a payroll service or a PEO?

 Whether you're a new business considering a PEO or a business owner looking to manage your own payroll administration more efficiently, there are several key pieces of information you'll want to gather and some decisions to make to ensure your payroll is operating smoothly.

-- Employer information.
+Employer information.
 It's crucial to have each employee complete Form W-4.
-With it, you'll be able to calculate how much federal income tax to withhold from your employees' paychecks.
+With that form, you're able to calculate how much federal income tax to withhold from your employees' paychecks.
 Employees should also complete their respective state withholding forms.

 - Pay taxes.
 This is the final step of payroll processing.
 Due dates vary for various taxes, so it's a good idea to make note of each date.
 If you're using PEO payroll, ask about the tax filing process and if there are any guarantees or liabilities in the event an error is made.

 When a business hires a PEO for payroll, the PEO becomes a co-employer and assumes the responsibility of managing the client's payroll administration and employee taxes by using its own tax identification numbers, rather than the client's.